-With this perspective in mind and with the desire for consistency in scientific principles and concepts, 2 interim reports on draft guidelines on autologous human somatic stem cell-based products and autologous human iPS cell-based products were prepared in 2009 according to Japanese Ministry of Health, Labour and Welfare Notification No. 0208003.
-Three other interim reports of draft guidelines on allogeneic human somatic stem cell-based products, allogeneic human iPS cell-based products, and human ES cell-based products were also prepared according to Japanese Ministry of Health, Labour and Welfare Notification No. 0912006.
+With this perspective in mind and with a desire for consistency in scientific principles and concepts, 2 interim reports on draft guidelines on products derived from the processing of autologous human somatic stem cells and autologous human iPS cells were prepared in 2009, on the basis of Japanese Ministry of Health, Labour and Welfare Notification No. 0208003.
+Three other interim reports on draft guidelines on products derived from the processing of allogeneic human somatic stem cells, allogeneic human iPS cells, and human ES cells, respectively, were also prepared, on the basis of Japanese Ministry of Health, Labour and Welfare Notification No. 0912006.
 These 5 sets of draft guidelines were thoroughly discussed from a variety of viewpoints.
-They were then widely circulated among interested parties as articles in a relevant scientific journal to allow readers to comment (Hayakawa T., et al.: Regenerative Medicine [Journal of the Japanese Society for Regenerative Medicine], 9, 116-180 [2010], in Japanese).
-Thereafter, these articles were updated and published as 8 articles (Journal of the Japanese Society for Regenerative Medicine, 10, 86-152 [2011], in Japanese) that served as the basis for the final draft guidelines.
-After extensive discussions with the study group and after public consultation, the Pharmaceuticals and Food Safety Bureau of the Japanese Ministry of Health, Labour and Welfare issued 5 notifications on September 7, 2012, as described in the previous paper [1].
+They were then widely circulated among interested parties as articles in a relevant scientific journal to allow readers to comment (Hayakawa T., et al.: Journal of the Japanese Society for Regenerative Medicine, 9, 116-180 [2010], in Japanese).
+Thereafter, these papers were updated and published as 8 articles (Hayakawa T., et al.: Journal of the Japanese Society for Regenerative Medicine, 10, 86-152 [2011], in Japanese) that served as the basis for the final draft guidelines.
+After extensive discussions with the study group and after public consultation, the Pharmaceutical and Food Safety Bureau of the Japanese Ministry of Health, Labour and Welfare issued 5 notifications on September 7, 2012 entitled "Guideline on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Autologous Human Somatic Stem Cells," "Guideline on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Allogeneic Human Somatic Stem Cells," "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Autologous Human Induced Pluripotent Stem(-Like) Cells," "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Allogeneic Human Induced Pluripotent Stem(-Like) Cells," and "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Allogeneic Human Induced Pluripotent Stem(-Like) Cells," and "Guidelines on Ensuring the Quality and Safety of Pharmaceuticals and Medical Devices Derived from the Processing of Human Embryonic Stem Cells."